Deka-AI-Coding/registry-tabby/README.md

 This repository uses ollama library to download models.
 You must add `TABBY_DOWNLOAD_HOST=registry.ollama.ai` in tabby's environment in order to use this registry.

+## Passive maintenance notice
+From Tabby 0.12 or after [commit](https://github.com/TabbyML/tabby/commit/1d1edfec6ebc09526399abee428f9406efd31b87) it is possible to connect your Tabby instance to Ollama.
+Moreover, you can enable auto downloading models with `TABBY_OLLAMA_ALLOW_PULL=1` environment.
+Ollama will handle chat templates, stop world for you, however, you still need to set prompt template for FIM.
+You should consider to deploy Ollama (as a sidecar, for example) and connect Tabby to it, if you want use models from Ollama.

+With that being said, I moving this repository into passive maintenance.
+You can open issues, PRs to add new models.
+I will look into them but will not actively develop this repository from now on.
+It is possible that I will add new FIM models just to store prompt templates for them.

 ## Warning

 The model list is auto generated.
 Some models may not work properly.